lmatchet2/UsefulCongressFunctions/README.md

 Data
 - All Members and Committees: Poole and Rosenthal's member database from the 103 Congress on, with committee codes merged in.
-- Committee Converstions: Thomas IDs to Charles stewards IDs
+- Committee Conversions: Thomas IDs to Charles stewards IDs
+- Congress-year.csv: Congress number - calendar year conversions

 On the docket to add: